 Mr. Haughey previously worked as a corporate attorney working on financings.
 With that corporate understanding he is uniquely experienced to deal with patent infringement allegations on the eve of an IPO.
 He quickly investigated patent infringement allegations filed against a number of companies after filing with the SEC for an IPO, and successfully satisfied the underwriters with non-infringement opinions and appropriate prospectus language.

 Prior to entering the field of law, Mr. Haughey was a circuit design engineer at Hughes Aircraft Company.

-Mr. Haughey was listed in The Best Lawyers in America® for Patent Law in 2016, 2017 and 2018.
-He was recommended in 2015 and the three years prior by Legal 500 US in the area of Patent Prosecution.
-Mr. Haughey was recognized as an "IP Star" in 2017 and the four years immediately preceding by Managing Intellectual Property magazine.
+Mr. Haughey was listed in The Best Lawyers in America® for Patent Law in 2024 and the eight years immediately preceding.
+He was recommended in 2019 and in 2015 and the three years prior by Legal 500 US in the area of Patent Prosecution.
+Mr. Haughey was recognized as an "IP Star" in 2023 and the ten years immediately preceding by Managing Intellectual Property magazine.
 He was recognized by Legal Media Group in its 2013 Guide to the World's Leading Patent Practitioners.

 U.S. Patent and Trademark Office

 Pro-bono immigration work for Community Legal Services in East Palo Alto & East Bay Community Law Center

 Volunteer for non-partisan election reform organizations RepresentUs and CA RCV Coalition

 While we are pleased to have you contact us by telephone, surface mail, electronic mail, or by facsimile transmission, contacting Kilpatrick Townsend & Stockton LLP or any of its attorneys does not create an attorney-client relationship.
 The formation of an attorney-client relationship requires consideration of multiple factors, including possible conflicts of interest.
 An attorney-client relationship is formed only when both you and the Firm have agreed to proceed with a defined engagement.